millerwebdev/weather-app/README.md

 1. Open VS Code and navigate to the folder you wish to Clone this Repo to.
 2. Once inside your folder, run the following command in the VS Code Terminal to Clone the Repo:
 > git clone https://github.com/millerwebdev/weather-app.git
+4. The Repo will create a Folder called "weather-app", navigate into that folder once the Clone has completed
-3. Once the Repo has finished cloning, run the following command in the VS Code Terminal:
+5. Once inside the folder, use the following command to install npm and retrieve all the dependancies
 > npm install
-4. After npm finishes installing, you can use the following command in the VS Code Terminal to start the Development Server:
+6. After npm finishes installing, you can use the following command in the VS Code Terminal to start the Development Server:
 > npm start

 Huzzah!
 After the "npm start" command, a browser should pop up and load the Weather App!